 - Operations support – how can a business optimize its decision-making process (e.g. how many people need to approve a decision before its made) or operations (e.g. how can I make a factory process work more smoothly)

-- It probably doesn’t really matter what you do.
-Any consulting firm worth their salt (i.e. any firm that has offices worldwide) will come to their final recommendation based on objective fact-finding and analysis where they poll many experts both from within the company and externally.
-It is relatively unlikely that Gawker’s suggestions that you subtly backstab another division or suck up to the consultants will change any of that, unless you are a masterful liar (and in that case, you should run your own business :-D) or have an amazing ability to prove the value of your division or group in such a way that even your senior management and external experts cannot.
+- If the consulting firm is here to help your company fire people, there’s probably not much you can do.
+Any consulting firm worth their salt will come to their final recommendation based on objective fact-finding and analysis where they poll many experts both from within the company and externally.
+It is relatively unlikely that Gawker’s suggestions that you subtly backstab another division or suck up to the consultants will change any of that, unless you have an amazing ability to prove the value of your division or group in such a way that even your senior management and external experts cannot (in which case you should have been doing that already…).

 - You should see if you can join the joint-working sessions.
 Although this won’t change the outcome, regardless of if you’re going to be canned or not, it probably makes sense to join the consulting firm-internal team joint working group if you can, if only to help raise your awareness about (a) how senior managers think and rationalize large business decisions, something with which can help your career, and (b) come up with a sensible way for how to spin whatever decision the consulting firm comes up with.